-The total ending general fund's fund balance is \$1,018,156, a decrease of \$148,692 in 2004.
-For the year ended in 2003, the total ending fund balance was \$1,176,848, a decrease of \$65,879 from the prior year.
-This decrease is primarily the result of the expenditures required to gather data and acquire and maintain the technology to perform the required reassessment of property values.
+In the past three years, the total ending general fund's fund balance decreased each year.
+This decrease is primarily the result of the expenditures needed to gather data and acquire and maintain the technology to perform the required reassessment of property values.
 In the future, the cost of this reassessment process will continue to exceed the normal tax revenues of the office.